Should I Upgrade to a 200-amp Electrical Panel? Residential Electrician Expert Advice

 In this article, we’ll guide you through the process of deciding whether a 200-amp panel is right for you.
 We’ll cover everything from the basics of electrical panels to the signs that you might need an upgrade, and the impact it could have on your home.

-Understanding Electrical Panel Basics
+Understanding Electrical Service Capacity

-• 150-amp: Supports moderate energy needs.
+150-amp: Supports moderate energy needs.

-Signs You Need a 200-amp Electrical Panel Upgrade
+Signs You Need a 200-amp Electrical Panel Upgrade - Flickering Lights, Burning Smell, etc

 If you experience dimming lights, that’s another clue.
 When appliances run or turn on, dimming suggests your panel is struggling.
-This can occur when there isn't enough power to meet all demands simultaneously.
+This can occur when there isn’t enough power to meet all demands simultaneously.
+A burning smell coming from your panel is a serious warning sign of overheating or potential fire hazards and should prompt immediate professional inspection.

 Adding new appliances could be the tipping point.
 Whether it’s an electric car charger or extra HVAC system, your old panel might not cope.
 In these cases, a 200-amp breaker panel offers a viable solution.

-The Benefits of a 200-amp Service
+The Benefits of a 200-amp Service Upgrade

 Upgrading to a 200-amp service greatly enhances your home's electrical capacity.
 This means you can run more devices at once without worrying about power interruptions.
 Increased capacity ensures that your home can meet growing energy needs.